trilinos/Trilinos/cmake/std/atdm/README.md

 * `clang`: Use the LLVM Clang compilers (`<COMPILER>=CLANG`)
 * `cuda`: Do a CUDA build for that system (`<COMPILER>=CUDA`, `NODE_TYPE=CUDA`)

+If `default` is used, then the default compiler for the system will be selected.

 The following `<job-name>` keywords specify debug or optimized `<BUILD_TYPE>
 `(used for the CMake cache var `CMAKE_BUILD_TYPE`with default `<BUILD_TYPE>=DEBUG`):